SomMeri/grunt-zip-to-crx/README.md

 Chrome extension is zipped electronically signed file.
 Signature is distributed together with packed content inside .crx file.

 This plugin is not able to generate zip itself, mostly because [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress#readme) does a good job and is actively maintained by grunt team.
 Use it to pack your extension files.
-Once you have .zip with `manifest.json` and everything else inside, you can use this plugin to sign it and generate chrome extension distribution (.crx).
+Once you have .zip with `manifest.json` and everything else inside, this plugin will sign it and generate chrome extension (.crx) file.

 Resources:
 * crx file [specification](https://developer.chrome.com/extensions/crx),